Double your donation

 We want to train farmers so that they can grow more water-tolerant crops as well as fruit and vegetables that are better suited to the changing conditions.
 They will be taught how to create organic pesticides, composts and fertilisers, and how to manage their water and soil effectively.

-A further £1,920 will provide farmers and patio owners with seeds to grow drought-tolerant crops, and with fruit and vegetable plants to increase the health of their communities and allow them to sell surplus products.
+We will also provide farmers and patio owners with seeds to grow drought-tolerant crops, and with fruit and vegetable plants to increase the health of their communities and allow them to sell surplus products.

 Drought-tolerant: We want to train farmers so that they can grow more resilient crops.